terjeio/grblHAL/drivers/Simulator/README.md

 # GRBL SIM

+__NOTE:__ This driver has been moved to the [new grblHAL repository](https://github.com/grblHAL/Simulator), new issues should be opened there.

+---

 : by Jens Geisler, Adam Shelly

 Modified by Terje Io for grblHAL.
 Original implementation for Grbl can be found [here](https://github.com/grbl/grbl-sim).